katursis/Pawn.Regex/README.md

 # Pawn.Regex
 Pawn.Regex - a plugin that allows you to work with regular expressions.

 Why is it better than others?
-Because it provides you with results of a parsing.
+Because it gives you an opportunity to get results of parsing, not just true/false if matched.

 ## Natives
 ```pawn